Lazer-1/lazer-1.github.io/content/blog/state-of-restaking-2025/index.md

 katex_enable = true
 +++

-# Review of restaking

-# Restaking in hindsight: 2024

 ## Why do people restake anyways?

 ### Low utility of LSTs

 As we explored before at [Making sense of liquid staking](https://research.lazer1.xyz/blog/making-sense-of-liquid-restaking/), LSTs are tokens that represent the user's staking position, free to be transferred over for any purposes.

 Still now in the DeFi landscape, there is not so much utility with LSTs.
 Historically speaking, the deposit interest rate is surprisingly low compared to other unstaked versions of tokens.
-Let's take an example of wstETH on Aave over the past 365 days.
+Let's take an [example of wstETH on Aave over the past 365 days](https://aavescan.com/ethereum-v3/0x7f39c581f595b53c5cb19bd0b3f8da6c935e2ca00x2f39d218133afab8f2b819b1066c7e434ad94e9e).

 ![borrow-rate-wsteth-ethereum-v3-aave.png](./borrow-rate-wsteth-ethereum-v3-aave.png)

-The formula of any autonomous yield-bearing system is simple: there needs to be a demand for the token.
+The formula of any autonomous yield-bearing system is simple: there needs to be a demand for the token to generate a yield.
 In the case of wstETH on Aave v3, there need to be people who are willing to borrow wstETH.
 However, there aren't just enough people who want to do it.
 Just let that sink that in for a second - why would you ever want to borrow wstETH instead of WETH anyways?
 Where are you going to use it?

 ![borrow-rate-usdc-ethereum-v3-aave.png](./borrow-rate-usdc-ethereum-v3-aave.png)